rda0/ansible-role-iptables/README.markdown

 - Multiple interfaces: All interfaces are protected automatically
 - Persistent accross reboots: started/stopped/restarted using a systemd service unit
 - Error handling: if a service restart fails after a config change it falls back to the last working configuration
-- Integrates with other service units: fail2ban, libvirtd
+- Integrates with other service units: fail2ban, libvirtd, lxd, docker
 - Port rate limiting: protects sensitive ports like ssh from bruteforce attacks
 - Extensive logging: all denied packets can be logged (depending on the configured loglevel)
 - Logging DOS protection: all types of denied packets are limited by a separately configurable rate limit